Functorial invariants for chaos topology from data: Functorial invariants

-forgets the digraph component and retains only the underlying chain complex, thereby recovering the classical functorial chain.
-The second one,

-forgets the chain complex structure but preserves the directed path algebra together with the Poincaré-edge operator, which inherits properties derived from the prior construction of the BraMAH complex.
-It may seem a detail, but it is not: the inherited properties are being translated into the non-graded category $\mathbf{Pa}$.
-This feature is due to the fact that causal direction in the templex-based framework does not propagate to lower-dimensional cells, but remains confined to transitions between top-cells.
+A forgetful functor maps an object to a structure obtained by discarding part of the object's data, while keeping the remaining structure and the induced morphisms.
+Two forgetful functors arise naturally in this setting.
+The first one, $U_{\mathcal{G}} : \mathbf{dTop} \longrightarrow \mathbf{Ch}$, forgets the digraph component and retains only the underlying chain complex, thereby recovering the classical functorial chain.
+The second one, $U_{K} : \mathbf{dTop} \longrightarrow \mathbf{Pa}$, forgets the chain complex structure but preserves the directed path algebra together with the Poincaré-edge operator, which inherits properties derived from the prior construction of the BraMAH complex.
+These properties are thus translated into the non-graded category $\mathbf{Pa}$: causal direction does not propagate to lower-dimensional cells, but remains confined to transitions between top-cells.

 The categories $\mathbf{Ch}$ and $\mathbf{Pa}$ are scaffold-dependent.
-Functorial invariants must now condense the scaffold-independent properties.
-The generatex functor,

-maps each path structure to the semigroup generated by its generatex classes.
-It plays for directed paths in a templex a role conceptually parallel to that played by the homology functor for chain complexes.
-The resulting composition,

-defines a functorial construction parallel to the classical homology theory, but defining causal equivalence classes, and leading to a semigroup encoding its intrinsic directed invariants.
+Functorial invariants must condense the scaffold-independent properties.
+The generatex functor, $F_{\mathrm{Gen}} : \mathbf{Pa} \longrightarrow \mathbf{Sem}$, maps each path structure to the semigroup generated by its generatex classes, $\mathbf{Sem}$ being the category of semigroups and semigroup homomorphisms.
+This functor plays for directed paths in a templex a role conceptually parallel to that played by the homology functor for chain complexes.
+The resulting composition, $F_{\mathrm{Gen}} \circ U_{K} : \mathbf{dTop} \longrightarrow \mathbf{Sem}$, defines a functorial construction parallel to the classical homology theory, but defining causal equivalence classes, and leading to a semigroup encoding its intrinsic directed invariants.

-The new functorial chain sends directed spaces onto directed spaces, preserving the generatex structure with its associated Poincaré edges.
-It provides a functorial framework in which the classical directionless invariants, i.e., the homology groups, as well as the directed invariants, i.e., the generatex semigroups, coexist.
+The new functorial chain provides a framework in which the classical directionless invariants, i.e., the homology groups, as well as the directed invariants, i.e., the generatex semigroups, coexist.
 While homology group generators are classes of chains encircling voids in a topological space, generatex semigroups are classes of directed cycles circling around joining loci.
 The analogies between the two kinds of functorial invariants are summarized in Table~\ref{tab:ch_pa_comparison}.